 The Lower School: Kindergarten – Grade 3

 The Epiphany Lower School fosters a warm, caring, stimulating environment.
-Kindness and respect for others are core values of the school.
+Kindness and respect for others are the core values of the school.
 In this supportive atmosphere, our students are encouraged to collaborate and help one another.
 Classes in the lower grades are self-contained.
-Teachers strive to develop a nurturing, productive environment in each classroom, always respectful of each child’s needs and learning styles.
+Teachers strive to develop a nurturing, productive environment in each classroom, always respectful of each child’s needs and learning style.
 With teachers as guides, Lower School students establish the social and academic skills that will support their learning and growth throughout a lifetime of education.

 The Epiphany School follows the New York State Learning Standards and Core Curriculum for all grades as well as the Archdiocese of New York standards.
 Our teachers and administration use these standards to develop a curriculum that meets the needs of our students.
 Natural curiosity and self directed learning are encouraged.
 Individualized instruction helps each student realize his/her potential.

 The Religious Studies Program is the cornerstone of the school’s curriculum.
 Students in the Lower School receive regular instruction in Religion that focuses on the principles and doctrine upon which the Catholic faith is founded, and the integration of these principles and doctrine in our daily lives.
 It focuses on exploring and deepening the student’s relationship with Christ, His Church, and His message.
 They are taught doctrine, experience liturgy and the sacraments, discuss morality, and deepen their prayer life.
 This teaching promotes active learning that translates into active faith.
 Students in Kindergarten and Grades 1 and 2 participate in the Atrium Program, a Montessori based hands-on Religion curriculum.